About Benton County Washington

-Estimated median household income in 2009:$57,457 ($47,044 in 1999) About 14,60% of Benton County’s population lived below the poverty line.
+Estimated median household income in 2009: $57,457 ($47,044 in 1999) About 14,60% of Benton County’s population lived below the poverty line.
 With 25% attendance, Benton County has the lowest church attendance of all the Counties in The United States.
-The main industry in Benton County is agriculture.
-Agriculture, lumber, wood products, and research and developments in printing technology form Benton County’s economic base.
+The primary industry in Benton County is agriculture.
+Agriculture, lumber, wood products, and research and developments in printing technology from Benton County’s economic base.

 Wine Industry of Benton County

-In Benton County the wine industry is also a rapid growing industry.
-The Oregon State University also does some significant research in engineering, education, forestry, and agriculture.
-During World War II and the Cold War years the US Army purchased 1660km2 (640mi2) along the Columbia River near Richland for their Manhattan Project.
-The project involved the development of the atomic bombs during World War II.
+In Benton County, the wine industry is also a rapidly growing industry.
+The Oregon State University also does significant research in engineering, education, forestry, and agriculture.
+During World War II and the Cold War years, the US Army purchased 1660km2 (640mi2) along the Columbia River near Richland for their Manhattan Project.
+The project involved the development of atomic bombs during World War II.
 Because of the availability of water and electricity the area around Richland in Benton County had the perfect location.
 The Hanford Atomic Reservation was established about 20 miles north of Richland in 1943.
 Within two years, Richland’s population grew from 300 to 25,000.
 This project made the nuclear power industry a contributing industry to Benton County’s economy.